dkszydlowski/Critical-Tuesday-2.0/README.md

 # Critical-Tuesday-2.0
-Updated code for calculating the resilience of Tuesday Lake across gradients of nutrient enrichment experiments and staining.
+Code for calculating the resilience of Tuesday Lake across gradients of nutrient enrichment experiments and staining.

 The code for this manuscript contains four main folders: data, scripts, figures, and results.